Always something to do for the holidays or rainy day?

 Buying a whole smartphone, with all that this entails, can be a bit too early at your child's age, especially for kids under 10.

-The Mr Safe Watch, from Techsixtyfour, is a good alternative: a smartwatch for children designed to receive or call you, WITHOUT all the luggage that comes with a mobile phone.
+The PTHTECHUS smartwatch is a good alternative: a smartwatch for children designed to be able to receive or call you, WITHOUT all the baggage that comes with a mobile phone.

 The watch face can be displayed in a digital or analog style.

-You'll have to charge it often, probably every day, just like your own smartwatch in most cases, and there's an apple-like magnet lock on the USB connector to keep it in the charger.
+You'll probably have to charge it every day, just like your own smartwatch in most cases.

-That feels like one of the more expensive watches on the market and shows that they have thought about the design.
+It immediately feels like one of the more expensive watches on the market and it shows that the design has been thought through.

 Do you need a SIM card for this kids smartwatch?

-When you buy a SIM card for your child, you can program the watch via the app to call up to 10 numbers.
+Yes, a SIM card for mobile phones, so you can program the watch to call important numbers.

-Receiving a call is simple: you press the display and, just like with the Apple Watch, you can just talk to your wrist.
+Receiving a call is easy: you press the display and, just like with the Apple Watch, just talk to your wrist.

-Some of the watches tested were almost inaudible when your child is outside with all the ambient noise, but Mr Safe's speaker and microphone are the BEST I've heard.
+Some of the watches tested were almost inaudible when your child is outside with all the ambient noise, but the speaker and microphone of the PTHTECHUS smartwatch 4G are the BEST I've heard.

-There are two reasons to buy the Mr Safe instead of the Garmin Vivofit (the best activity tracker):
+There are two reasons to buy the PTHTECHUS smartwatch 4G instead of the Garmin Vivofit (the best activity tracker):

 - being able to make and receive calls with AMAZING audio quality